jevangoh/am93nYOWl400BMxhyHyWhM/ot1j9dc4rdqcs45pcvpho3jgr/help_and_support/ticketing.md

 You can either submit it via the Github UI through the repo site or through the terminal.

-If you are submitting through the terminal, ensure you are in the root of the directory first then create the ticket:
+If you are submitting through the terminal, ensure you are in the root of the specific repository directory first then create the ticket:

 ```bash
 pixi run -e dev gh issue create
 ```

-Then Follow the prompts.
+Then follow the prompts.

-Name of issue should be in [sentence case](./../glossary.md#type-cases) Assign the relevant and correct metadata, **especially the [labels](./labels.md)**.
+Name of issue should be in [sentence case](./../glossary.md#type-cases).
+Assign the relevant and correct metadata, **especially the [labels](./labels.md)**.

 ## Submitting ticket